marcoheisig/lang/README.md

 We can already convert Python modules into Lisp packages, and all the necessary machinery is there.
 The next step is to turn Lisp packages into Python modules.
-The plan is to fill each resulting Python module according to some fuzzy heuristics, and give each module `foo` two submodules `foo.__lisp_functions__` and `foo.__lisp_values__` that accurately reflect the two Lisp namespaces.
+The plan is to fill each resulting Python module according to some fuzzy heuristics, and give each module `foo` two submodules `foo.__functions__` and `foo.__values__` that accurately reflect the two Lisp namespaces.
 Unless there is a collision, these submodules have the aliases `foo.functions` and `foo.values`.
 When a Lisp package name contains dots, we turn it into several nested modules.

 A possible next step would be to not just convert packages to modules, but to turn them into modules directly, i.e., to have Lisp packages inherit from the